Extension of Immigration Documents Based on COVID Regulations to End on July 31, 2023

 Stay of Ukrainian Citizens in Poland to be Extended until March 4, 2024/August 31, 2024

 The Polish Senate has adopted another amendment to the Special Bill on help to citizens of Ukraine.
 These changes await signature by the President of Poland and will not be subject to further changes.
 It is anticipated that these changes will go into effect in early June 2023.

 The amendment extends the right for Ukrainian citizens to stay in Poland in the following situations:

 - Temporary protection in Poland for Ukrainians fleeing the war extended automatically until March 4, 2024

 - School children and parents benefit from legal stay in Poland as Ukrainian refugees until August 31, 2024 (in some cases, until September 30, 2024)

 - National visas and temporary residence permits held by Ukrainians will be automatically extended until March 4, 2024.
 This applies to documents that would normally be valid until at least February 24, 2022.
-Note that this extension based on the Special Bill will extend an individual’s stay in Poland but does not allow for crossing the Polish border to another country.
+Note that this extension based on the Special Bill will extend the stay in Poland but does not allow for crossing the Polish border.

 Extension of Modifications in Obtaining Residence Permits by Ukrainians

-Several special provisions for obtaining Residence Permits by Ukrainian citizens will be extended due to this amendment to the Special Bill:
+Several special provisions for obtaining Residence Permits by Ukrainian citizens will be extended because of an amendment to the Special Bill: